Peterborough Lift Lock: History

 The lift lock was designed by Richard Birdsall Rogers, a superintendent of the Trent Canal (part of the Trent-Severn Waterway).
 In 1896, he travelled to France, Belgium and England to see existing examples in operation.

 Part of the reason that the lift lock was built was political.
 At the time a federal election was taking place and in order to shore up local support the project was fast tracked.
 In 1896 construction was approved and contractors signed on prior to any real working drawings being ready.
 The government still fell, and Richard Rogers, who was concerned about his links to the former administration, only released portions of the working drawings bit by bit.
 It worked, allowing him to remain on the job as the main designer.

 The final project included many engineering firsts.
 It was the first lock to be built out of concrete, and at the time was the largest structure ever built in the world with unreinforced concrete.

-Construction was by Corry and Laverdure of Peterborough, which excavated the site and built the concrete towers and lock, and Dominion Bridge Company of Montreal, which completed the metal work including rams, presses and large caissons, and was finished in 1904.
+Construction was by Corry and Laverdure of Peterborough, which excavated the site and built the concrete towers and lock, and Dominion Bridge Company of Montréal, which completed the metal work including rams, presses and large caissons, and was finished in 1904.
 The lift lock officially opened to the public to a crowd of thousands on 9 July 1904, and remains in full use today.